kontainapp/km/docs/demo-script.md

   make -C ~/workspace/km/cloud/k8s/kontaind push-runenv-image make -C ~/workspace/km/cloud/k8s/kontaind install
   ```
-* Login into Kontain Docker Hub
-  * runenv images are pushed to kontain docker hub.
-If you need to be added to the kontain dockerhub, register an account first and contract @msterin to be added.
-  * there are multiple ways of logging into docker hub:
-    * `docker login -u <username> -p <password>` or
-    * place a token under `~/.docker/token` and your dockerhub username under `~/.docker/username`. run `make -C ~/workplace/km/cloud/dockerhub login`.
-To obtain a token, goto dockerhub Account Setting -> Security -> Access Tokens.

 ## VM level isolation and start time; build from the same (unmodified) source